duongpham-vietnam-student/JokesWeb/mysite/README.md

 # 3. Preliminary Functional Areas
   - User Function :
     - Register: sign in, sign out, sign up account.
     - Write / Read: you write new jokes -> the administrator will approve its content -> save it in database.
-If read, there will be no step 2.
     - Evaluate: you can rate a jokes from 1 to 3 stars.
     - Admin User: delete jokes or members, approve content of stories.
   - Jokes Function : Search story on your demand.
+And you can read your favorite jokes.
-  - Communication: I will create a chatbox where everyone can talk.
+  - Communication: I will create a chatbox where everyone can talk with other.